dmbarbour/wikilon/docs/ApplicationModel.md

 With either of these, we can additionally support durable data - labels that preserve data with an implicit `get >>= put` behavior.
 This would have many similarities to functional-relational programming (cf. [Out of the Tarpit](https://github.com/papers-we-love/papers-we-love/blob/master/design/out-of-the-tar-pit.pdf) by Ben Moseley).

 The main weakness of RDP is that the data type `a` in the `Set of a` is restricted to comparable value types.
+(Although, we could use specialized set models in some cases, such as a trie of strings/binaries.)
 This is necessary for both determinism and recognizing when a set of labels have entered a stable state.
 (We could feasibly relax this constraint by permitting specialized use of single-assignment labels.)
 We might also introduce specialized functions, such as `each : Label a → (a → m ()) → m ()` and `contains : Label a → a → m bool` to further optimize system stabilization.

 RDP integrates most easily with external topic-based publish-subscribe systems.
 Effectively, labels are fine-grained topics.